-- Simulate the sound of a violin?
+- How would you synthesize the sound of a violin?

-- The stretching of a rubber band?

-- The flight of a paper airplane?
+- Analyze the sound of a violin?

+- Model the traffic on a highway?

+- Modify the traffic on a highway?

-- The flickering of a flame?
+- Predict the bending of a beam?

-- The formation of a galaxy?
+- Design the bending of a beam?

+- Simulate the weather?

 - Forecast the weather?

-- The traffic on a highway?

-- The spread of a rumor?

-- Recognize a face?
+- Recognize an image?

+- Render an image?

-- Animate a face?
+- Animate a fish?

+- Optimize a fish?

 These questions do not have simple answers: all are active research areas.
 There cannot be a single recipe that covers this whole menu.
 There are many possible levels of description; choosing among them depends on your goals and on the available tools.
 This text is a tour through those spaces.
 For example, if you seek to make a mathematical model of a violin, you could use a numerical model based on a first-principles description.
 This lets you match your model parameters to measurements on a real instrument, and change parameters between a Stradivarius and a Guarneri.
 However, running it in real time will require a supercomputer, and the effort to find good parameters for the model is almost as much work as building a real violin.
 Alternatively, you could try to use an analytical (pencil-and-paper) solution to the governing equations; in return for some large approximations you may be able to find a useful explicit solution, but it might not sound very good.
-Finally, you could forget about the underlying governing equations entirely and experimentally try to find an effective description of how the player's actions are related to the sound made by the instrument (which is a reasonable thing to do because dissipation and symmetries in a system reduce the effective number of degrees of freedom [Temam, 1988)).
+Finally, you could forget about the underlying governing equations entirely and experimentally try to find an effective description of how the player's actions are related to the sound made by the instrument (which is a reasonable thing to do because dissipation and symmetries in a system reduce the effective number of degrees of freedom [Temam, 1988]).
 These three approaches (analytical, numerical, and observational) comprise the three parts of this book.

 To build a model there are many decisions that must be made, either explicitly or more often implicitly.
 Some of these are shown in Figure 1.1.
 Each of these is a continuum rather than a discrete choice.
-This list is not exhaustive, but it's important to keep returning to it: many efforts fail because of an unintentional attempt to decribe either too much or too little.
+This list is not exhaustive, but it's important to keep 2 returning to it: many efforts fail because of an unintentional attempt to decribe either too much or too little.